pritchardlabatpsu/goloco/README.md

 ### Download Models:
 Genome-wide inference models and predetermined subclustering models of louvain communities need to be downloaded for local development and use:

-Still in development, download will be made available

-Unzipping this download into the cloned repository will create a new folder in the main directory with two subfolders:
+The ceres-infer.zip file contains the inference models.
+We recommend unzipping this file into a local directory outside of this repository and deleting the .zip file.
+Unzipping this download somewhere in your local machine will create a new folder with the following subdirectories:

 ```bash
 .
 .